Kitware/CMake/Help/command/macro.rst

 Arguments
 ^^^^^^^^^

-When a macro is invoked, the commands recorded in the macro are first modified by replacing formal parameters (``${arg1}``, ...) with the arguments passed, and then invoked as normal commands.
+When a macro is invoked, first all commands recorded in the macro are modified by replacing formal parameters (``${arg1}``, ...) with the arguments passed.
+Then all modified commands are invoked as normal commands.

 In addition to referencing the formal parameters you can reference the values ``${ARGC}`` which will be set to the number of arguments passed